RichardFreedman/mei_tools/MuseScore_to_MEI_Guide.md

 - MEI Tools provides module to retain or remove incipit
 - The bar numbers in the original MuseScore file determine those retained in the MEI file during sibmei export
 - For Mass movements:  use **continuous bar numbers for each movement** (Kyrie, Christe, and Kyrie should be a single file with continous bar numbers)

-## First + Second Endings

-- In MuseScore First and second endings are created with `Palettes > Repeats and Jumps`

 ## Adjusting Durations and Time Signatures to Match Original Notational Values